-During the process of feeding your sourdough starter, you may have noticed a little liquid collecting along with your starter.
-This is called hooch, and this normally occurs once your starter has consumed all of its available food.
+During the process of making sourdough bread and feeding your sourdough starter, you may have noticed a little liquid collecting along with your starter.
+This sourdough starter liquid is called hooch, and this normally occurs once your starter has consumed all of its available food.
 It may seem like the flour and water have dispersed.
 However this liquid is actually quite normal.
 So if you’re a little concerned about the liquid on top of your sourdough starter, then let’s delve deeper into it’s many reasons.

 Why Does my Sourdough Starter Have Liquid?

 If you are an avid sourdough baker, then you may have noticed that your starter has formed a little pool of liquid on top of it.
 Some people call this hooch, and others call it alcohol.
 The truth is that hooch is actually the by-product of fermentation and in no way should be consumed because it contains alcohol.